Modular connector: 6P

 Modular plugs are described by the maximum number of physical contact positions and the actual number of contacts installed in these positions.
 The 6P2C, 6P4C, and 6P6C modular connectors are probably best known for their use as RJ11, RJ14, and RJ25 non-powered registered jacks, respectively (and 6P4C and 6P6C for powered RJ11 and RJ14, power being delivered on the outer pairs).
 These interfaces use the same six-position modular connector body but have different numbers of pins installed.

-RJ11 is a jack, a physical interface, by definition used for terminating a single telephone line.
+RJ11 is a jack, a physical interface, by definition, used for terminating a single telephone line.
 RJ14 is similar, but for two lines, and RJ25 is for three lines.
 RJ61 is a similar registered jack for four lines, but uses 8P8C connectors.

 RJ11 wiring

 Cables sold as RJ11 (the name of a single-jack, not a cable) often actually use 6P4C connectors (six positions, four contacts).
-Two of its six possible contact positions connect tip and ring of a single telephone line, and the other two contact positions may be unused, carry a second line, or provide low-voltage power for night light or other features on the telephone set.
+Two of its six possible contact positions connect tip and ring of a single telephone line, and the other two contact positions may be unused, carry a second line, or provide low-voltage power for a night light or other features on the telephone set.
 In some installations, an extra contact was also required for the ground connection for selective ringers.